Chinese Americans who served in WWII honored by Congress

 “With this honor, we are telling a more complete story of the people who fought for the United States during World War II and the personal and systemic challenges they faced.,’’ Takano said.

+Among those honored posthumously Wednesday were former U.S. Sens.
+Hiram Fong and Daniel Akaka, both of Hawaii.
+Fong, a Republican, served in the Army Air Force, while Akaka, a Democrat, was in the Army Corps of Engineers, stationed in the Northern Mariana Islands.

-Separately, Army Capt.
-Francis B. Wai had been awarded the Medal of Honor, the highest military award given by the United States.
+Army Capt.
+Francis B. Wai, who was awarded the Medal of Honor, the highest military award given by the United States, also was recognized as a Gold Medal recipient.
 He was killed while saving fellow soldiers during an attack in the Philippines.

 One of those honored Wednesday was Elsie Chin Yuen Seetoo, whose nursing studies in Hong Kong were interrupted when the U.S. entered the war after the attack on Pearl Harbor in December 1941.